 Why Manufacturer Selection Matters for Private Label Growth

-In feminine hygiene, the manufacturer plays a direct role in how the final product is experienced in the market.
+In the feminine hygiene category, the manufacturer plays a direct role in how the final product is experienced in the market.
 Product comfort, absorbency, material feel, packaging quality, and delivery consistency are all linked to manufacturing capability.

 For private label brands, the right manufacturing partner can support: